Rittenhouse murder case thrown into jeopardy by mistrial bid - NewsBreak

 Circuit Judge Bruce Schroeder did not immediately rule on the request but was clearly angry at the prosecution, telling Thomas Binger: “When you say that that you were acting in good faith, I don’t believe that.”

 The startling turn came after Rittenhouse, in a high-stakes gamble, took the stand and testified that he was under attack when he shot three men during a night of turbulent protests in Kenosha.
 “I didn’t do anything wrong.
-I defended myself,” the 18-year-old said.‘It better stop’: Judge admonishes prosecutor in Rittenhouse trial
+I defended myself,” the 18-year-old said.

 During cross-examination, Binger asked Rittenhouse about whether it was appropriate to use deadly force to protect property.
 The prosecutor also posed questions about Rittenhouse’s silence after his arrest.